AYLIEN/aylien_newsapi_csharp/docs/DefaultApi.md

             var apiInstance = new DefaultApi();

-            var id = new List<long?>(); // List<long?> | This parameter is used for finding stroies by story id. (optional) var title = "title_example";  // string | This parameter is used for finding stories whose title contains a specfic keyword.
-It supports [boolean operators](https://newsapi.aylien.com/docs/boolean-operators). (optional) var body = "body_example";  // string | This parameter is used for finding stories whose body contains a specfic keyword.
-It supports [boolean operators](https://newsapi.aylien.com/docs/boolean-operators). (optional) var text = "text_example";  // string | This parameter is used for finding stories whose title or body contains a specfic keyword.
+            var id = new List<long?>(); // List<long?> | This parameter is used for finding stroies by story id. (optional) var title = title_example;  // string | This parameter is used for finding stories whose title contains a specfic keyword.
+It supports [boolean operators](https://newsapi.aylien.com/docs/boolean-operators). (optional) var body = body_example;  // string | This parameter is used for finding stories whose body contains a specfic keyword.
+It supports [boolean operators](https://newsapi.aylien.com/docs/boolean-operators). (optional) var text = text_example;  // string | This parameter is used for finding stories whose title or body contains a specfic keyword.
 It supports [boolean operators](https://newsapi.aylien.com/docs/boolean-operators). (optional) var language = new List<string>(); // List<string> | This parameter is used for finding stories whose language is the specified value.
-It supports [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language codes. (optional) var publishedAtStart = "publishedAtStart_example";  // string | This parameter is used for finding stories whose published at time is greater than the specified value.
-[Here](https://newsapi.aylien.com/docs/working-with-dates) you can find more information about how [to work with dates](https://newsapi.aylien.com/docs/working-with-dates). (optional) var publishedAtEnd = "publishedAtEnd_example";  // string | This parameter is used for finding stories whose published at time is less than the specified value.
-[Here](https://newsapi.aylien.com/docs/working-with-dates) you can find more information about how [to work with dates](https://newsapi.aylien.com/docs/working-with-dates). (optional) var categoriesTaxonomy = "categoriesTaxonomy_example";  // string | This parameter is used for defining the type of the taxonomy for the rest of the categories queries. (optional) var categoriesConfident = true;  // bool? | This parameter is used for finding stories whose categories are confident. (optional)  (default to true) var categoriesId = new List<string>(); // List<string> | This parameter is used for finding stories by categories id. (optional) var categoriesLevel = new List<int?>(); // List<int?> | This parameter is used for finding stories by categories level. (optional)
+It supports [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language codes. (optional) var publishedAtStart = publishedAtStart_example;  // string | This parameter is used for finding stories whose published at time is greater than the specified value.
+[Here](https://newsapi.aylien.com/docs/working-with-dates) you can find more information about how [to work with dates](https://newsapi.aylien.com/docs/working-with-dates). (optional) var publishedAtEnd = publishedAtEnd_example;  // string | This parameter is used for finding stories whose published at time is less than the specified value.
+[Here](https://newsapi.aylien.com/docs/working-with-dates) you can find more information about how [to work with dates](https://newsapi.aylien.com/docs/working-with-dates). (optional) var categoriesTaxonomy = categoriesTaxonomy_example;  // string | This parameter is used for defining the type of the taxonomy for the rest of the categories queries. (optional) var categoriesConfident = true;  // bool? | This parameter is used for finding stories whose categories are confident. (optional)  (default to true) var categoriesId = new List<string>(); // List<string> | This parameter is used for finding stories by categories id. (optional) var categoriesLevel = new List<int?>(); // List<int?> | This parameter is used for finding stories by categories level. (optional)